Skip to content

 01 by a 10 \to 1 \text{ by a 1} 12 by a 01 \to 2 \text{ by a 0} 23 by a 12 \to 3 \text{ by a 1} 30 by a 13 \to 0 \text{ by a 1}

-Which corresponds to the below state diagram.
-Since a state diagram needs a transition for every possible input in every state, we can extrapolate the missing transitions as being “otherwise, stay in the same state” (i.e. self-loops on each state for where a transitiion wasn’t specified):
+To draw the state diagram for these state rules, we’ll use the inputs as the transition functions (as edge labels).
+We can extrapolate the missing transitions as being “otherwise, stay in the same state” (i.e. self-loops on each state for where a transitiion wasn’t specified):

 State diagram: four states 00, 01, 10, 11 arranged in a circle with transitions and self-loops

-We use two flip-flops A and B to represent the four states (00, 01, 10, 11), with an input X determining which transition to take.
+We use two flip-flops A and B to represent the four states (00, 01, 10, 11), with an input xx determining which transition to take.

-The first step is to enumerate every combination of present state and input, and look up the corresponding next state from the diagram:
+The first step is to list every combination of present state and input (which we’ll call xx), and look up the corresponding next state from the diagram:

 The next step is to fill in the JJ and KK columns.
 This is where the excitation table comes in.
-A regular characteristic table tells you what Q(t+1)Q(t+1) will be given JJ and KK, but here we’re working in reverse: we already know Q(t)Q(t) and Q(t+1)Q(t+1) (from the state diagram), and we need to figure out what JJ and KK inputs would cause that transition.
+The characteristic table tells you what Q(t+1)Q(t+1) will be for a given JJ and KK, but here we’re working in reverse: we already know Q(t)Q(t) and Q(t+1)Q(t+1), and we need to figure out what JJ and KK inputs would produce that transition.
 The excitation table gives us exactly that mapping:

 Q(t)Q(t+1)JK000X011X10X111X0\begin{array}{cc|cc} Q(t) & Q(t+1) & J & K \\ \hline 0 & 0 & 0 & X \\ 0 & 1 & 1 & X \\ 1 & 0 & X & 1 \\ 1 & 1 & X & 0 \\ \end{array}

-The XX entries are don’t-cares — when a flip-flop is being set (JJ), KK doesn’t matter, and vice versa.
+The XX entries are don’t-cares.
+When the flip-flop is being set (JJ), KK doesn’t matter, and vice versa.
 This is actually one of the reasons JK flip-flops are useful for this kind of design: the don’t-cares give the K-map minimization more flexibility later.

 For each row in the state transition table, we apply the excitation table independently to flip-flop A and flip-flop B. Turning our focus on the first row for flip flop A, we’ll look at present state AA, next state AA, and JAJ_A, KAK_A.
 Since current state of a AA is 0, and the next state of AA is at 0, then we look at the excitation table for where Q(t)=0Q(t)=0 and Q(t+1)=0Q(t+1)=0, which tells us that in order to drive this transition, then JAJ_A must be 0 and KAK_A can be anything (X).
 We repeat this process for every row and for both flip-flops, filling in the JJ and KK columns: